ferpoble2/Relief_Creator/readme.md

 It is developed with the goal of making easier to modify the height of maps, without the necessity of using software or tools not developed for that purpose.

+# Usage

+## How to use the platform

+### Shortcuts

+This is a list of shortcuts implemented in the program to make the usage of it more fast.

+- CTRL + O: Load a netcdf file on the program.

 # Instructions for developers

 To install the dependencies of the program run the following command in the root folder of the project: